Inclusive Adolescence Education Program Requirements

 The inclusive adolescence education degree program results in certification in adolescence education (grades 7–12) in the chosen content area and students with disabilities generalist (grades 7–12).

 B.S. in Inclusive Education - Adolescence

-For students majoring in inclusive adolescence education, all credit-bearing courses are used in the determination of the grade point average in the major.
+For students majoring in inclusive adolescence education, all credit-bearing courses in the requirements section below are used in the determination of the grade point average in the major.

 Note: Candidates must earn a grade of “C” or higher in each of the following courses required for certification in order to move to the next course.
 Courses in which the candidate has earned a grade lower than a “C” must be repeated.

 - EDUC 108 – Clinical Experience I (0)

 - EDUC 201 – Schools, Ability, and Learning (3)

 - EDUC 202 – Introduction to Differentiated Curriculum, Instruction, and Assessment (3)